Study smarter with Fiveable

 These movements reacted against Abstract Expressionism's emotional intensity by pursuing radical reduction and objectivity.
 By eliminating personal expression and narrative, they forced viewers to confront the pure physical presence of the artwork.

-Compare: Minimalism vs. Conceptual Art—both emerged in the 1960s rejecting Abstract Expressionism's emotionalism, but Minimalism retained the physical object (just stripped down) while Conceptual Art often abandoned objects entirely.
-Minimalism says "less is more"; Conceptual Art says "ideas are enough."
+Compare: Minimalism vs. Conceptual Art: both emerged in the 1960s rejecting Abstract Expressionism's emotionalism, but Minimalism retained the physical object (just stripped it down) while Conceptual Art often abandoned objects entirely.
+Minimalism says "the object is enough"; Conceptual Art says "the idea is enough."

-After decades of cool detachment, some artists swung back toward raw expression, personal narrative, and recognizable imagery.
+After decades of cool detachment, some artists in the late 1970s and 1980s swung back toward raw expression, personal narrative, and recognizable imagery.
 This wasn't a rejection of contemporary art but a broadening of its emotional range.

-Digital tools didn't just change how art was made—they transformed questions of authorship, originality, and distribution.
-The infinite reproducibility of digital files challenged assumptions that had governed art since the Renaissance.
+Digital tools didn't just change how art was made.
+They transformed questions of authorship, originality, and distribution.
+The infinite reproducibility of digital files challenged assumptions about uniqueness and scarcity that had governed art since the Renaissance.

-Compare: Video Art vs. Digital Art—Video Art uses recording technology to capture time-based work, while Digital Art encompasses interactive, generative, and virtual experiences.
-Video Art emerged from television; Digital Art emerged from computers and networks.
+Compare: Video Art vs. Digital Art: Video Art uses recording technology to capture time-based work, while Digital Art encompasses interactive, generative, and virtual experiences.
+Video Art emerged from television culture; Digital Art emerged from computers and networks.
+There's overlap, but Digital Art's defining feature is its capacity for real-time interactivity and computational processes.

 | Concept | Best Examples |